axelerant/testimonials-widget/readme.txt

 = 39.
 How do I style the custom widget text? =
 In your theme's `styles.css` file use the CSS class `.testimonialswidget_widget_text` to style the custom widget text.

+= 40.
+How do I get page numbers for pagination? = Install and activate [WP-PageNavi](http://wordpress.org/extend/plugins/wp-pagenavi/) to get page numbers for pagination of testimonials via the shortcode `[testimonialswidget_list paging=true]`.

+Additionally, you can use filter `testimonials_widget_wp_pagenavi` to configure WP-PageNavi specifically for Testimonial Widgets.
+Read WP-PageNavi's `[core.php](http://plugins.svn.wordpress.org/wp-pagenavi/trunk/core.php)` `wp_pagenavi` function declaration for available options.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.